The Science Club: The Boy's Room

 Boulder Museum of Contemporary Art

-The audio element comes from the vintage ham radio on the desk.
-It is an atmospheric mix of a boy's ham radio conversation about living in Los Alamos, inter cut with dialogue taken from the transcripts from The Commission Hearings on The Human Radiation Experiments and vintage radio sounds, including spy numbers sequences and static.
+The installation includes audio and video.
+The audio element comes from of a vintage ham radio on the desk.
+It's an atmospheric mixed of a boy's ham radio conversation about living in Los Alamos, intercut with dialogue taken from the transcripts from the Commission Hearings on the Human Radiation Experiments, and vintage radio sounds, including static and spy numbers sequences.

 The bed has an appliqued and embroidered atomic quilt, flannel skeleton and atomic printed pajamas, and customized comic books.

 Paint-by-number atomic bomb cloud paintings.

 Work table with erector set, model kits, paint-by-number kit, radiation zone map.

 Desk with Halliburton ham radio that has audio element of the boy's story, and Radiation Commission transcripts.

 Enola Gay balsa wood model and record player with Black Raven zoetrope record.

 This image shows the stenciled wall paper with bucking broncos and bomb clouds.

 The video element is housed in an aluminium air monitor station.
 The video is solarized Coyote cartoon explosion sequences with audio of geiger counter ticking.
 The tv tray holds a gray peanut butter sandwich.
 The only color in the room is the glow-in-the-dark green juice in the glass.